iotaledger/integration-services/api/USAGE.md

 ## Create and verify an identity

-In order to interact with other users in a trusted way there are two major calls to be done which are described in the section 1 & 2.
+In order to interact with other users in a trusted way there are three major calls to be done which are described in the section 1, 2 & 3.

 ### 1. Create identity